Primary Navigation Mobile

 The question of polishing and buffing

 Therefore, extreme care is needed when using rotary tools for polishing or buffing.
-By contrast, dual-action polishers are excellent at dissipating heat and are very easy to use, even for novices.
+By contrast, dual-action polishers are better at dissipating heat and are very easy to use, even for novices.
 If you do want to use an angle grinder for polishing or buffing it must have variable speed, operating at less than 3000rpm.

 What not to do with an angle grinder